Exponential distribution: Bayesian inference with a calibrating prior

+This is an example of calibrating prior prediction, in which the prior is chosen to improve calibration (and, in this case, to make the calibration perfect).
+Calibrating prior prediction for the exponential using the Haar prior is implemented in the R software package fitdistcp.

+The same prediction can be derived from a number of other perspectives, as discussed in the prediction section below.

 Occurrence and applications

 Occurrence of events

 The exponential distribution occurs naturally when describing the lengths of the inter-arrival times in a homogeneous Poisson process.

 The exponential distribution may be viewed as a continuous counterpart of the geometric distribution, which describes the number of Bernoulli trials necessary for a discrete process to change state.
 In contrast, the exponential distribution describes the time for a continuous process to change state.

 In real-world scenarios, the assumption of a constant rate (or probability per unit time) is rarely satisfied.
 For example, the rate of incoming phone calls differs according to the time of day.
 But if we focus on a time interval during which the rate is roughly constant, such as from 2 to 4 p.m. during work days, the exponential distribution can be used as a good approximate model for the time until the next phone call arrives.
 Similar caveats apply to the following examples which yield approximately exponentially distributed variables: